-Arizona cities are authorized to collect development impact fees in accordance with A.R.S.
-9-463.05 for the purpose of providing certain 'public services' or facilities as defined by the Statute, that are 'necessary' to meet the demands created by new development.
-The process through which the development impact fees must be adopted is prescribed in the Statute.
-A series of reports, public input and Council actions is required; each of which must be conducted in a defined sequence and timeline.
+The process by which the development impact fees are adopted is complex and described in the statutes.
+A series of reports, public input and Council actions is required; each of which must be conducted in a prescribed sequence and timeline.
 The required adoption process can be summarized as follows:

-- Step 1: Propose Land Use Assumptions (LUA). - Step 2: Propose an Infrastructure Improvements Plan (IIP) for each impact fee category. - Step 3: Post LUA's and IIP's online, no less than 60 days prior to a scheduled public hearing. - Step 4: Conduct a public hearing for LUA's and IIP's (City Council). - Step 5: Finalize LUA's and IIP's for Council consideration. - Step 6: Council approves the LUA's and IIP's.
-Council adoption of the LUA's and IIP's must take place between 30 (min) and 60 days (max) after the public hearing (Step 4). - Step 7: Provide public Notice of Intent and post recommended Impact Fee Report 30 days (min) prior to second public hearing. - Step 8: Conduct a public hearing for recommended Impact Fee Report (City Council). - Step 9: Prepare the Final Impact Fee Report for Council consideration. - Step 10: Council approves the Final Impact Fee Report, together with an Ordinance authorizing fee collection.
-Adoption of the impact fees must take place between 30 (min) and 60 days (max) after the public hearing. - Step 11: Impact fees take effect no less than 75 days after Council adoption.
+Step 1: Propose Land Use Assumptions (LUA).

+Step 2: Propose an Infrastructure Improvements Plan (IIP) for each impact fee category.

+Step 3: Post the Draft LUA and IIP's online, no less than 60 days prior to a scheduled public hearing.

+Step 4: Conduct a public hearing for Draft LUA and IIP's (City Council).

+Step 5: Prepare the Final LUA and IIP's for Council consideration.

+Step 6: Council approves the LUA and IIP's.
+Council adoption of the LUA and IIP's must take place between 30 (min) and 60 days (max) after the public hearing.

+- Step 7: Provide public Notice of Intent and post Draft Impact Fee Report minimum 30 days prior to second public hearing. - Step 8: Conduct a public hearing for Impact Fee Report (City Council). - Step 9: Prepare the Final Impact Fee Report for Council consideration. - Step 10: Council approves the Final Impact Fee Report, together with an Ordinance authorizing fee collection.
+Adoption of the impact fees must take place between 30 (min) and 60 days (max) after the public hearing.

+Step 11: Impact fees take effect no less than 75 days after Council adoption.

-This plan has been prepared and made available to the public to fulfill Step 7 above.
+This plan has been prepared and made available to the public to fulfill Step 3 above.
 Questions about the process can be directed to the Phoenix Planning and Development Department, Growth and Infrastructure Section at impactfees@phoenix.gov.